AI Strategy11 min read·March 2026

 The winners in a 10× agent world are the organizations that design the human-AI handoff deliberately.
 Where does the agent stop?
 Where does the human start?
 Who reviews the agent's work and what's the escalation path?
 These are org design questions, not technology questions.

 Most companies will get this wrong.
-The ones who get it right will be able to run the output of a 20-person sales team with 8 people.
+The ones who get it right will run the output of a 20-person sales team with 8 people.
 That's not a projection.
 That's already happening in the early adopter cohort.

 The Plot Twist: Your Buyers Are Building Agents Too